WHOIGit/argodb-docker-local/README.md

 You can access the Django application at: `http://localhost:8000/metadata-admin/`.
 You can use your current login info from the production site.

 You can run Django management commands by executing `docker compose run --rm argodb python manage.py <command_name>`.
 All commands should be executed in the `argodb-docker-local` directory.

+For example, to add a new admin user to access the Django application, you can run:
+`docker compose run --rm argodb python manage.py createsuperuser`

 ## How to use the BGC Processing application